 - Both sexes have large heads, thick beaks, short and thick necks, and a short tail that gives them a compact, chunky look.

-- Males are orange-cinnamon color with a black head and black-and-white wings.
+- Males are an orange-cinnamon color with a black head and black and white wings.

 - Females and immature males have grayish bills and flash bright yellow under the wings when flying.

-Black-headed Grosbeaks like to hide in thick foliage, and they are known to hop around while searching for food.
-Their giant beaks are perfectly adapted for cracking seeds, but they also use them to crush hard-bodied insects like snails!
+Black-headed Grosbeaks like to hide in thick foliage and are known to hop around while searching for food.
+Their giant beaks are perfectly adapted for cracking seeds, but they also use them to crush hard-bodied invertebrates like snails!

 Black-headed Grosbeak Range Map

 Like other finches in the United States, you can attract Black-headed Grosbeaks by providing sunflower seeds.
-But interestingly, this species has a sweet tooth, and is also known to visit nectar feeders!
-They will nest in your backyard and garden if there is enough cover and water is close by.
+But interestingly, this species has a sweet tooth and is also known to visit nectar feeders!
+They will nest in your backyard and garden if there’s enough cover and water nearby.